LucaBrescia/latex-template/README.md

-# Template for latex report
+# Template for latex reports

 Download this repository to begin writing your report or thesis with an embedded ready-to-use frontespizio page from frontespizio package